zengyan-97/X-VLM/README.md

 python3 run.py --task "coco_captioning" --dist "1" --output_dir "output/coco_captioning_scst" --evaluate --checkpoint "4m_base_finetune/coco_caption/coco_capt_cider_step_41000.th"
 ```

-Some fine-tuning scripts are based on ALBEF, OSCAR, and BLIP.
+To make a fair comparison, we follow the previous works for fine-tuning.
+So, some scripts are based on ALBEF, OSCAR, and BLIP.
 We thank the authors for opening source their code.

 #### Evaluation on VLUE